MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * */var/lib/hadoop-hdfs/.puppet-hdfs-\**
 * Secret Files (keytabs, certificates): some files are copied to home directories of service users: ~hdfs/, ~yarn/, ~mapred/

+It is enabled also HDFS blocks metadata, which is required for Impala addon.
+You can disable it by setting *dfs.datanode.hdfs-blocks-metadata.enabled* to *false* in *properties* parameter.

 <a name="setup-requirements"></a>
 ###Setup Requirements